Management of Pancreatic Disorders for the Practicing Clinician

 Overview

-The following topics will be covered: acute pancreatitis, chronic pancreatitis, pancreatic cysts, and autoimmune and hereditary pancreatitis.
+The following topics will be covered: acute pancreatitis, chronic pancreatitis, autoimmune pancreatitis, pancreatic tumors, pancreatic cysts, and pediatric pancreatology.
+In this second edition, we will cover new and updated topics in pancreatology, offering fresh insights beyond last year’s program.

 Learning Objectives